tylerbhampton/planetR/README.md

 This is a fork from [bevingtona/planetR](https://github.com/bevingtona/planetR).

 There are two API's:
-- v1 Planet API
+- Planet 'Data' API
-- v2 Planet Orders API (can clip and pre-process scenes to AOI on server)
+- Planet 'Orders' API (can clip and pre-process scenes to AOI on server)

 ### Functions